Kaliloulah1/Host-a-static-website-on-AWS/README.md

 ## Reference:
 - The reference diagram and deployment scripts can be found in the GitHub repository: [Host a Static Website on AWS](https://github.com/Kaliloulah1/Host-a-static-website-on-AWS.git)

+## Conclusion
+This setup ensures a scalable, secure, and fault tolerant environment for hosting a static web application, leveraging AWS"s robust infrastructure.